ECP-CANDLE/Supervisor/templates/README.md

 In a nutshell:

+1. Ensure the `$SITE` and `$CANDLE` variables are exported to the environment as specified [here](#CANDLE-settings-at-different-SITEs).
-1. Copy the submission script `$CANDLE_DIR/Supervisor/templates/submit_candle_job.sh` to a working directory.
+1. Copy the submission script `$CANDLE/Supervisor/templates/submit_candle_job.sh` to a working directory.
-2. Modify the variables in this script as appropriate, using the files in the `$CANDLE_DIR/Supervisor/templates` directory as templates.
+1. Modify the variables in this script as appropriate, using the files in the `$CANDLE/Supervisor/templates` directory as templates.
-3. Run the script from a submit node like `./submit_candle_job.sh`.
+1. Run the script from a submit node like `./submit_candle_job.sh`.

 ## How-to

 In more detail, here are the steps required for running an arbitrary workflow on an arbitrary model using CANDLE:

+1. Ensure the `$SITE` and `$CANDLE` variables are exported to the environment as specified [here](#CANDLE-settings-at-different-SITEs).
-1. Copy the submission script `$CANDLE_DIR/Supervisor/templates/submit_candle_job.sh` to a working directory.
+1. Copy the submission script `$CANDLE/Supervisor/templates/submit_candle_job.sh` to a working directory.
-2. Specify the model in the submission script:
+1. Specify the model in the submission script:
-   1. Set the `$MODEL_PYTHON_SCRIPT` variable to one of the models in the `$CANDLE_DIR/Supervisor/templates/models` directory (currently either "resnet", "unet", "uno", or "mnist_mlp").
+   1. Set the `$MODEL_PYTHON_SCRIPT` variable to one of the models in the `$CANDLE/Supervisor/templates/models` directory (currently either "resnet", "unet", "uno", or "mnist_mlp").
 Or, specify your own [CANDLE-compliant](https://ecp-candle.github.io/Candle/html/tutorials/writing_candle_code.html) Python model by setting both the `$MODEL_PYTHON_DIR` and `$MODEL_PYTHON_SCRIPT` variables as appropriate.
-   2. Specify the corresponding default model parameters by setting the `$DEFAULT_PARAMS_FILE` variable to one of the files in the `$CANDLE_DIR/Supervisor/templates/model_params` directory.
+   1. Specify the corresponding default model parameters by setting the `$DEFAULT_PARAMS_FILE` variable to one of the files in the `$CANDLE/Supervisor/templates/model_params` directory.
 Or, copy one of these template files to the working directory, modify it accordingly, and point the `$DEFAULT_PARAMS_FILE` variable to this file.
-3. Specify the workflow in the submission script:
+1. Specify the workflow in the submission script:
    1. Set the `$WORKFLOW_TYPE` variable as appropriate (currently supported are "upf", and, to a less-tested extent, "mlrMBO").
-   2. Specify the corresponding workflow settings by setting the `$WORKFLOW_SETTINGS_FILE` variable to one of the files in the `$CANDLE_DIR/Supervisor/templates/workflow_settings` directory.
+   1. Specify the corresponding workflow settings by setting the `$WORKFLOW_SETTINGS_FILE` variable to one of the files in the `$CANDLE/Supervisor/templates/workflow_settings` directory.
 Or, copy one of these template files to the working directory, modify it accordingly, and point the `$WORKFLOW_SETTINGS_FILE` variable to this file.
-4. Adjust any other variables in the submission script such as the output directory (specified by `$EXPERIMENTS`), the scheduler settings, etc.
+1. Adjust any other variables in the submission script such as the output directory (specified by `$EXPERIMENTS`), the scheduler settings, etc.
-5. Run the script from a submit node like `./submit_candle_job.sh`.
+1. Run the script from a submit node like `./submit_candle_job.sh`.

 ## Background